 7.29 Development to the west of Stafford is located south west of Stafford town centre across the main West Coast mainline, beyond the main residential areas to the west of the town and the M6 motorway.
 The key housing areas are to be located north of the A518 Newport Road, Stafford Castle and the golf course.
-The area will have implications for the Cannock Chase Special Area of Conservation which will require mitigation measures to address the recreational impacts of the new development and the component of the site that floods.
-(AM54)
+The area will have implications for the Cannock Chase Special Area of Conservation which will require mitigation measures to address the recreational impacts of the new development.